 Kerala: Heavy rain to continue today; IMD issues yellow alert in 3 districts

+Thiruvananthapuram: Heavy rainfall likely to continue in the state today (Oct 11).
+The India Meteorological Department has issued yellow alert in 3 districts including Ernakulam, Idukki and Malappuram today.
+Heavy rainfall will pour in hilly areas.

-There is a chance of heavy rainfall of 64.5 mm to 115.5 mm in 24 hours in isolated areas
+There is a chance of isolated rain in some parts of Kerala.
+Rainfall of 64.5 mm to 115.5 mm will continue in next 24 hours.
+Meanwhile, yellow alert was declared in 7 districts including Pathanamthitta, Idukki, Malappuram, Kozhikode, Wayanad, Kannur and Kasaragod yesterday.

 1. As the rough seas are likely to intensify, stay away from the danger areas as per the instructions of the authorities.